ShaggyDog18/SD_SayNumber/README.md

 Inhale life to your applications :-) If you have sets of voice MP3 files for other languages, please, share.
 I would be glad to include them to the library!
 Thank you!

+## Releases

+- FEB-2021 - initial release
+- MAY-2022 - major update: simplified and optimized the library by inheriting all methods of **DFPlayer** class instead of having it as a separate object and passing its reference to all library functions.
+So, if you use an initial release, you need to update all **Say** methods by simply removing references to **DFPlayer**.
+Also, all functions of DFPlayer are inherited by the library.
+Please, refer to Examples on how to update your code.

 ## Resources

 The library uses: